 Sec.
 281a.
-KCP Reporting Requirement
+KCP Reporting Requirements

-Requires public universities to report data about the six support programs behind the King-Chavez-Parks university programs to the Department of Labor and Economic Opportunity by February 15.
+Requires public universities to report various data about the six support programs behind the King-Chavez-Parks university programs to the Department of Labor and Economic Opportunity by December 15 and requires the Department report the compiled information to the legislature and state budget director by February 15.

 Sec.
-282. Unspent KCP Funds Reporting Requirement and Reallocation
+282. Unspent KCP Funds Reporting Requirement, Reallocation, and Financial Aid Restriction

 Provides for reallocation of KCP grant funds from institutions that do not fully expend their funds.
 Requires report that details unexpended funds and plan to expend remaining funds by end of fiscal year.
+States that KCP funds cannot be used for direct or indirect financial aid.
+(Governor's signing letter states section on financial aid is unenforceable.)